 - Maximum 30% Real estate

 How much difference can half a percent in additional MER fees make?

 If you are paying half a percent in extra MER fees, this could lead to nearly as much money paid in fees as your total contributions over your working life. $1 million lost in fees over 40 years on a $1 million of contributions.
 If the fund is giving returns that are less than or only meet CIBC’s premium index fund, there is no reason to pay the extra fees.
 If you are doing it right, you will double your money at 2.5% while maximizing your CDIC coverage.

 - Maximize your CDIC coverage for everything you can not afford to lose.
 5 year GICs under $100K each paying 2.5%.

 - Invest in yourself and in YOUR business (unlimited/exponential upside) – stuff that increase your productivity and will help you make 7-figures.

-- If you really don’t have anything you can invest in your own business, than a low-cost index fund is still better than a mutual fund.
+- If you really don’t have anything you can invest in your own business, than CIBC’s premium index fund is still better than a mutual fund.

 - Avoid leveraged real estate investments unless you are doing it right: if you can flip it for 50% increase on your purchase price after putting 25-33% down and doubling or tripling your investment in fixing it up.